NikDlv/DLS_style_transfer_tg_bot/README.md

     - `Color-Preserving`: Same as above, but the result retains the original colors of the content image.
     - `Select a Style`: Choose from predefined styles — Van Gogh, Monet, or Picasso.
 Then send a single content image.
 4. You can set the `alpha` parameter (between 0 and 1), which controls the strength of the stylization.

+## Additional Information

+- The bot saves content and style images for each user in the `user_data/` folder.
+- The `train/` folder contains Python notebooks used for fine-tuning the model.

 ## License